Book clubs in Leicestershire

 The Catcher in the Rye

-by J. D. Salinger | Buy this book
+by J. D. Salinger | Learn more and buy

 A very honest look at alienation, identity, and the struggle to find your place in the world.
 Holden feels real rather than polished, and the book captures that uncomfortable space between adolescence and adulthood in a psychologically believable way.